An extremely rare condition in which a female has two extra X chromosomes.

 A type of slow-growing cancer that can arise in several places throughout the body.

 A slow-growing cancerous tumor that can grow in several places throughout the body.

-A cancer developing from cells that line the skin or inner organs (epithelial cells).
+A cancer developing from cells that line the skin or inner organs, called epithelial cells.

 Sudden, unexpected loss of heart function, breathing, and consciousness.

 Improper beating of the heart, whether irregular, too fast, or too slow.

 Compression of the heart caused by fluid collecting in the sac surrounding the heart.

 A condition in which the heart suddenly can't pump enough blood.